Moneybagg Yo discography

-The discography of Moneybagg Yo, an American rapper, consists of four studio albums, one compilation album, 16 mixtapes (including one collaborative mixtape), and 44 singles (including 18 as a featured artist).
+American rapper Moneybagg Yo has released five studio albums, one compilation album, 16 mixtapes (including one collaborative mixtape), and 44 singles (including 18 as a featured artist).
 His debut studio album, Reset, was released on November 2, 2018.
 His second studio album, 43va Heartless, was released on May 24, 2019.
 Moneybagg Yo's third studio album, Time Served, was released on January 10, 2020, and was certified gold by the RIAA.
 His fourth studio album, A Gangsta's Pain (2021), became his first number-one album on the Billboard 200 chart.
+His fifth studio album, Speak Now (2024), peaked at number 13 on the chart.